 Following is a summary of our programs - click on each one to find out more.

-NECA is funded by the Department of Social Services, and all services are provided free of charge.
+NECA is an independent organisation that is funded by the Department of Social Services, and all services are provided free of charge.

-Citizen Advocacy The Citizen Advocacy program connects volunteer advocates with people with intellectual disabilities, to establish long lasting relationships that provide advocacy support.
+The Citizen Advocacy program connects volunteer advocates with people with intellectual disabilities, to establish long lasting relationships that provide advocacy support.
+Read more …

 Individual Advocacy